yugabyte/yb-sql-workshop/README.md

 * Writing data
 * Handling SQL queries

-## Exercise 3: Understanding sharding and scale out with a SQL workload
+## [Exercise 3](https://docs.yugabyte.com/latest/explore/): Understanding sharding and scale out with a SQL workload

+In this exercise, we will look at how YugaByte DB internally shards data which enables it to scale.
+We will run a simple read-write SQL workload using a pre-packaged sample application against a 3-node local cluster with a replication factor of 3.
+We will then add nodes to it while the workload is running.
+We will then observe how the cluster scales out, by verifying that the number of read/write IOPS are evenly distributed across all the nodes at all times.

-## Exercise 4: Understanding fault tolerance with a SQL workload
+## [Exercise 4](https://docs.yugabyte.com/latest/explore/): Understanding fault tolerance with a SQL workload

+YugaByte DB can automatically handle failures and therefore provides high availability for PostgreSQL (as well as Redis and Cassandra) tables.
+In this exercise, we will look at how fault tolerance is achieved.
+As before, we will run a simple read-write SQL workload using a pre-packaged sample application against a local cluster with a replication factor of 3.
+We will then simulate a node failure and make sure we are able to successfully query and write data after the failures.
+We will also look at how YugaByte DB automatically re-replicates data.